valflrt/fencryption/README.md

 ```

 ```
-A program to encrypt/decrypt text, files and directories
+A program to encrypt/decrypt text and files

 Usage: fencryption [OPTIONS] <COMMAND>

 Commands:
-  encrypt  Encrypt text or files and directories decrypt  Decrypt text or files and directories help     Print this message or the help of the given subcommand(s)
+  encrypt  Encrypt text or files decrypt  Decrypt text or files help     Print this message or the help of the given subcommand(s)

 Options: